 The most straightforward buying process is often one where you buy hearing aids upfront.
 This does require that you have enough money to pay in full, but you won’t have to worry about remembering to make payments in the future.

 How Do Online Hearing Aids Fit Into Insurance?

 Many people without hearing aid insurance choose to go the unconventional route and purchase hearing aids online – the Audicus business model.
 While a visit to the audiologist is still necessary to receive an audiogram, you can cut costs by skipping the traditional model and buying a pair online.

-Frequently Asked Questions About Paying for Hearing Aids:
+Frequently Asked Questions About Insurance for Hearing Aids:

 I have Medicaid.
 Will they pay for my hearing aids?

 It is not guaranteed that Medicaid will pay for your hearing aids.
 Their coverage is dependent on the state you live in and if you meet all their requirements.
 Check with your local agency to determine what is covered in your area.

 Will Medicare reimburse me for my hearing aids?

 Medicare does not pay for hearing aids or any doctors’ appointments related to the hearing aids.
 Some hearing tests are covered, but you will need to check with your doctor and Medicare representative.
 Medicare also does not pay for vision or dental work.

 I can’t afford to pay thousands for hearing aids.
 What are my other options?